tukkek/shatteredlite/README.md

 Unlocking the Shattered Realm early provides access to over 70 different maps and deeper gameplay compared to early open-world leveling.
 It's the closest experience to a true roguelite you can get in Grim Dawn, while leveraging the official content already in the game for the most balance and polish.

 While there are alternatives to accessing more content early on, they are all clunky, meta-gamey and often hurting early-game balance and progression.
-The players who are even aware they exist use those because it's the lesser of two evils, not necessarily because they're enjoyable or the best approach to increasing earlyr eplay-value.
+The players who are even aware they exist use those because it's the lesser of two evils, not necessarily because they're enjoyable or the best approach to increasing early replay-value.

 ## Balance